Facundo Castet

-Facundo Castet (born 11 September 1998) is an Argentine professional footballer who plays as a left-back for Temperley, on loan from Sarmiento.
+Facundo Castet (born 11 September 1998) is an Argentine professional footballer who plays as a left-back for Colón, on loan from Sarmiento.

 Career

 Castet began his senior career in the ranks of Sarmiento, a team that signed him from Bragado Club in 2013; who he joined following a stint with Argentinos Juniors.
 Iván Delfino initially promoted the defender into the first-team during the 2017–18 Primera B Nacional campaign, selecting him on the substitutes bench for home fixtures against Mitre, Instituto and Brown; though he never made it onto the field.
 He started the opening thirteen fixtures of 2018–19, including for his professional bow versus Olimpo on 26 August 2018; with Castet assisting Nicolás Orsini's winning goal.
 On 15 May 2022, Castet joined Temperley on loan for the rest of the year.